(20 ILCS 3420/3)

 (from Ch.
 127, par.
 133c23)

-(a) "Director" means the Director of Historic Preservation who shall serve
+(a) "Director" means the Director of Natural Resources, or his or her designee.

 (b) "Agency" shall have the same meaning as in Section 1-20 of

 the Illinois Administrative Procedure Act, and shall specifically include